The Dollshouse Q&A page has some facts about trees, but, for those interested, here are some more:---

 The British Isles has a richer tree heritage than the remainder of Europe which could be due to our farming inheritance methodology.
 For example, the French removed theirs to create larger fields.
 However, in some areas (such as Seine et Marne in the South East) this has been so detrimental to the soil stability that large amounts of fertilizer have had to be used, rendering the local water undrinkable.
 Although there is still a forest of ancients at Moulins.

 An ancient tree is difficult to define precisely.
 However it is one that is old, fat or hollow by comparison with other trees of the same type.
 Some ancient trees are instantly recognisable but others can be less obvious.
+A tree in natural conditions may pass through three main stages in its life: growing from seedling to a mature tree, fully mature to late maturity and finally ancient.
+Girth size is not always a good indicator of age.
+Different species vary enormously in girth – just compare an ancient oak of more than 6m and a birch of about one metre.

 Yunnan, in China, has an amazing diversity of botany.
 There are ten times more tree species in western Yunnan than the entire British Isles.
 However, due to logging these are all, bar one, new trees, except in the monasteries/Buddhist temples.
 The single remaining specimen of ancient tree is a Chinese Hemlock Spruce (Tsuga Dumosa) around 35 feet in girth, but still contains less timber than the average large beech found in British Parklands.